MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintConnector.md

 # Update-MgPrintConnector

 ## SYNOPSIS
-Update the navigation property connectors in print
+The list of available print connectors.

 ## SYNTAX